sne11ius/StundenExcelWriterPlugin/README.md

 Unfortunately, quite a bunch of settings.
 Indexes are zero based.

-`startTime` the time to start each simplified day with - in format `hh:mm'.

 `templateExcelFilename`: Path to file to use as template.
 Example: `"C:/Users/PowPow/Desktop/Excel_template.xlsx"`

 `outputExcelFilename`: Path to write the resulting excel file to.
 Example: `"C:/Users/PowPow/Desktop/Excel_current.xlsx"`